 MS students are typically guaranteed 2 semesters of TA support.
 PhD students are typically guaranteed 4 semesters of TA support.
-Guaranteed TA support is contingent upon the student maintaining satisfactory academic progress in their graduate program and satisfying all requirements and obligations of any assistantships.
-Students should be aware that if advisors request TA support beyond these timeframes, priority will not be given when TA positions are considered.
+Guaranteed TA support is contingent upon the student maintaining satisfactory academic progress in their graduate program and satisfying all requirements and obligations of any associateships.
+If faculty advisors request TA support beyond these timeframes, priority may not be given when TA positions are allocated.
 A TA position may be awarded beyond the guaranteed timeframe; but, it will be considered on a semester by semester basis and does not guarantee future funding.
-Students are strongly encouraged to discuss RA support with their advisors as soon as possible.
-RAs are contingent on funds available through research advisors and are awarded at the advisors discretion.